cass-kul/cass-kul.github.io/_exercises/cache.md

 `0010` (i.e. tag=`00`, index=`10`) results in a cache miss because the tag in
 the cache at index `10` is `10`.

-The data in one cache line typically contains more than one byte.
+The data in one cache block typically contains more than one byte.
 This is to enable spatial locality: when the data from a certain address is loaded, the contents of the neighboring memory locations are also placed in the cache, in case they are also accessed in the future.
-The size of one of these data blocks is called the *block size*.

-For instance, in the cache model given below, each cache set is made of 4 blocks.
-The lower bits of the address correspond to the offset of the data in a cache set (i.e. which cache block).
+For instance, in the cache model given below, the size of a block is 4 bytes.
+The lower bits of the address correspond to the offset of the data in a cache block.
 For instance, the address `001000` corresponds to the value `A0`, while the address `001001` corresponds to the value `A1`.

 ![Illustration of a direct mapped cache where a cache set contains 2 cache blocks](/exercises/7-cache/direct_mapped_cache2.png){: .center-image }

 > :bulb: **Summary.**\\
-> A cache is made up of 2^k sets (or cache lines), containing 2^b blocks.
 > A memory address (of size 32 bits) is composed of:
-> 1. an offset (the least significant bits of *b*) which determines the cache block;
+> 1. an offset (the least significant bits of *b*) which determines the offset into one cache block;
 > 2. an index (the next k bits), which determines the cache set;
 > 3. a tag (the remaining 32-(k+b) most significant bits), which determines whether
 > we have a cache miss or a cache hit.